matthewmogan/wordleflex/README.md

 ## Future work

-**What's coming end of August?**
-- P0 Improve reactive design (desktop, tablet, mobile)
-- P0 Change letters and guesses buttons to have increment up / down buttons, don't let users edit directly
-- P1 Add icon

-**What's coming September / October?**
-- Redux state management, if app continues to increase in complexity
+- Redux state management if app continues to increase in complexity
 - Timer feature to track time performance of users over time
-- Login page - play as guest, single sign-on authorization using Google
+- Login page - play as guest, single sign-on authorization using Google SSO
-    - Backend to store user gameplay data
+    - Backend to store user data and gameplay data
 - Deploy to live webpage (currently on GitHub Pages)